-Pro-rata right is a legal term that describes the right, but not the obligation, that can be given to an investor to maintain the initial level of percentage ownership in a company during subsequent rounds of financing.
+Pro-rata right is a legal term that describes the right, but not the obligation, that can be given to an investor to maintain their initial level of percentage ownership in a company during subsequent rounds of financing.

 How Do Pro-Rata Rights Work?

 Note that the pro-rata right is not an obligation, and it can be exercised at the discretion of its holder.
-Some investors with the pro-rata rights can opt not to exercise their option to invest in the next rounds of financing.
+Some investors with pro-rata rights may opt not to exercise their option to invest in the next rounds of financing.
 The reasons for abandoning the rights include poor performance or development of a company, as well as extremely large additional investments required to maintain the initial ownership percentage.

 In addition, in some cases, investors do not receive pro-rata rights.
-Some companies can opt to grant such rights to valuable investors who have made a significant impact on the business.
+Some companies opt to grant such rights to valuable investors who have made a significant impact on the business.

 Pro-rata rights are generally granted to, or asked for by, investors who invest in early rounds of financing.
 The investors are often not willing to exercise their rights in the later financing stages due to the high investment amount required.